maria-chernykh/HSE_comp_ling/README.md

 ## 'Movie topic drift over the recent 20 years'
 This NLP project is designed to analyze drift in movie topics across two time periods: 2020-2025 and 2000-2005 years.
 Movie descriptions from [Kinopoisk](https://kinopoisk.ru) are used as the data source.
 The data is loaded via [Kinopoisk API](https://kinopoisk.dev).
-Tools used in this project: pandas, regex, nltk, mystem, pymorphy3, sklearn, numpy, PIL, matplotlib, wordcloud.
+Tools used in this project: pandas, regex, nltk, mystem, pymorphy3, numpy, PIL, matplotlib, wordcloud.
 Topic words are identified based on TF-IDF score.

 Project pipeline:
 1) Data Parsing & Corpus Compilation